rivinduchamath/o/README.md

-# Developed Small Application Using OSGI Framework
+#  Small Application Using OSGI Framework